Mu-Y/CSCI544_Prj/README.md

 # genre classifier for lyrics

-This is a classifier that can distinguish the genre of a song by analysing the lyrics of that song.
+This is a classifier that can distinguish the genre of a song by analyzing its lyrics.
 Intuition is from the course project of USC CSCI 544.
 Final report is [here](final_report.pdf).

 This project accomplishes:
 - Implement a Lyrics crawler to request meta data via [iTunes Search API](https://developer.apple.com/library/archive/documentation/AudioVideo/Conceptual/iTuneSearchAPI/index.html) and [Genius](https://genius.com/).